Sciatica — what are the symptoms and causes?

 In the event that sciatica does not improve with nonsurgical treatments, surgery may be recommended to relieve the source of the sciatic pain.
 If you have been recommended for spine surgery but have concerns about the risks and difficulties involved with a highly invasive traditional open spine surgery, reach out to Laser Spine Institute.
 Our minimally invasive spine surgery is a safer and effective alternative to traditional open spine procedures, offering our patients a streamlined outpatient experience with a shorter recovery time.^

-Learn more by asking one of our Spine Care Consultants for your no-cost MRI or CT scan review* to determine if you are a potential candidate for one of our procedures.
+Learn more by asking one of our Patient Empowerment Consultants for your no-cost MRI or CT scan review* to determine if you are a potential candidate for one of our procedures.